Immigration and crime: Recent immigration to Sweden

 In March 2018, newspaper Expressen investigated gang rape court cases from the two preceding years and found that there were 43 men having been convicted.
 Their average age was 21 and 13 were under the age of 18 when the crime was committed.
 Of the convicted, 40 out of the 43 were either immigrants (born abroad) or born in Sweden to immigrant parents.
 Another investigation by newspaper Aftonbladet found that of 112 men and boys convicted for gang rape since July 2012, 82 were born outside Europe.
 The median age of the victims was 15, while 7 out of 10 perpetrators were between 15 and 20.
 According to professor Christian Diesen, a foreigner may have a lower threshold to commit sexual assault due to having grown up in a misogynist culture where all women outside the home are interpreted as available.
 Also professor Henrik Tham stated that there was a clear over-representatation of foreigners and cultural differences, while also adding that few cultures allow such behaviour.
 Professor Jerzy Sarnecki instead emphasized socioeconomic factors and that police may be more diligient in investigating crimes by foreigners.

+A 2024 study by Lund University found that nearly two thirds of convicted rapists in Sweden since 2000 were first or second generation immigrants.

 Past immigration to Sweden

 A 2005 study by the Swedish National Council for Crime Prevention found that people of foreign background were 2.5 times more likely to be suspected of crimes than people with a Swedish background, including immigrants being four times more likely to be suspected of for lethal violence and robbery, five times more likely to be investigated for sex crimes, and three times more likely to be investigated for violent assault.
 The report was based on statistics for those "suspected" of offences.
 The Council for Crime Prevention said that there was "little difference" in the statistics for those suspected of crimes and those actually convicted.
 A 2006 government report suggests that immigrants face discrimination by law enforcement, which could lead to meaningful differences between those suspected of crimes and those actually convicted.
 A 2008 report by the Swedish National Council for Crime Prevention finds evidence of discrimination towards individuals of foreign descent in the Swedish judicial system.
 The 2005 report finds that immigrants who entered Sweden during early childhood have lower crime rates than other immigrants.
 By taking account of socioeconomic factors (gender, age, education and income), the crime rate gap between immigrants and natives decreases.

-A 2013 study done by Stockholm University showed that the 2005 study's difference was due to the socioeconomic differences (e.g. family income, growing up in a poor neighborhood) between people born in Sweden and those born abroad.
+A 2013 study done by Stockholm University argued that designs like BRÅ 2005 may bias results by controlling for adult education and income, which may be influenced by prior offending.
 The authors furthermore found "that culture is unlikely to be a strong cause of crime among immigrants".